 Year 11 is the first full year of SACE study.
 Stage 1 has only three compulsory subjects - a full year of English subjects worth 20 credits and a semester of Maths subjects worth 10 credits.
-Personal Learning Plan (PLP) is also a Stage 1 compulsory subject that is offered at Year 10.
-Some students may complete EIF (Pilot) in place of PLP.
-They must be achieved at a 'C' grade or better.
+Exploring Identities & Futures (EIF) is also a Stage 1 compulsory subject that is offered at Year 10.
+These subjects must be achieved at a 'C' grade or better.
 Stage 1 subjects are 100% assessed by teachers through vigerous moderation processes.